LLB (Criminal Law) - (Hons)

 Why study this course?

-A professionally recognised LLB (Hons) degree from a reputable and well-established university, with an emphasis on Criminal Law and Litigation.
-An excellent opportunity for early specialism in this important and popular area of legal practice.
+The LLB (Hons) degree from London Metropolitan University has an emphasis on Criminal Law and Litigation.
+Attaining this degree provides an excellent opportunity for early specialism in this important area of legal practice.

 The LLB Hons (Criminal Law) is a fully recognised Qualifying Law Degree which gives you the early opportunity to specialise in aspects of Criminal Law.

-It is especially suitable for students who are interested in - and/or wish to practise in - this field professionally, whether as criminal lawyers, police officers or within the Crown Prosecution Service, but it does not restrict you to this sector, as your degree will be equally valid for any field of legal professional practice.
+This course is especially well suited for those looking to become criminal lawyers, police officers or work within the Crown Prosecution Service.
+However, you won't be restricted to this sector, as your degree will be equally valid for any field of legal professional practice.

 As well as studying and researching some fascinating and niche areas of the Criminal Justice system – well beyond what you will study in the traditional LLB Foundations of Criminal Law course – you'll get the opportunity to practise your advocacy skills in our purpose built court room.